The Apollo Program For Beginners

 John F. Kennedy: The Architect of NASA's Apollo Moon Mission Dream.

-Picture this: it’s 1957, and the world’s two superpowers, the U.S. and the Soviet Union, are flexing their muscles, not in the ring, but in space!
-Yep, that’s the space race for you, a high-stakes duel where capitalism and communism were duking it out among the stars.
-The Soviets were quick off the mark, but the U.S. wasn’t about to sit back and watch.
-Enter President John F. Kennedy, who, in 1961, threw down the gauntlet with his iconic “Moon Speech” at Rice University.
+The Soviets were quick off the mark, but the U.S. wasn't about to sit back and watch.
+Enter President John F. Kennedy, who, in 1961, threw down the gauntlet with his iconic "Moon Speech" at Rice University.
 His mission for NASA?
 Simple: land a man on the moon and bring him back in one piece.

 Project Mercury 7.

 Now, every great mission needs a warm-up, right?
-That’s where NASA’s Mercury program comes in, running from 1959 to 1963.
+That's where NASA's Mercury program, running from 1959 to 1963, comes in.
 It was like a solo test drive in space, with one-astronaut crews figuring out if humans could actually live and work up there.
-Then came Gemini from 1962 to 1966, where two-astronaut teams practiced the fancy moves and tricks needed for that moon touchdown.

 A Team Effort.
 Over 400,000 people made Apollo a success, from scientists to astronauts.

-But let’s not forget, Apollo was a beast of a project.
-We’re talking about a workforce of around 400,000 people, all hands on deck, coast to coast!
+But let's not forget Apollo was a beast of a project.
+We're talking about a workforce of around 400,000 people, all hands on deck, coast to coast!
 And the bill?
 A cool $28 billion back then, which, mind you, balloons to about $283 billion today, according to the money gurus at the Planetary Society.
-So there you have it: Apollo wasn’t just a moon trip.
+So there you have it: Apollo wasn't just a moon trip.
 It was a Herculean effort that had the whole nation on board! πŸŒŒπŸ‡ΊπŸ‡ΈπŸš€

 Cost of the Apollo Program